anfieldeire/crypto_notifications/README.md

 # crypto_notifications
-Program that connects to Coingecko API to get crypto data and send notifications
+# Summary: Program that connects to Coingecko API to get crypto data and send notifications

-* Input: Text file with a list of lists, each list for each user, each list containing dictionaries with user data and portfolio data
+* Input: Text file containing cryptocurrency porfolito data for users with the coin symbol and the amount held.
+  * Format: A list of lists.
+Each user is in a list.
+The first part of each list is the user information, the second part is the users portfolio information.
-* The program connects to the coingecko API and retrieves data for each coing specified in each users portfolio
+* The program connects to the coingecko API and retrieves data for each coin specified in each users portfolio
 * Metrics retrieved:
   * Percentage Price Change 24H
   * Percentage Price Change 7D